Ted Steele (bandleader): Local radio

 Steele joined KMPC in Los Angeles, California, as an announcer and producer in 1937.

 On December 4, 1939, Steele began a 13-week series, Home Harmonies, on WMCA in New York City; the 15-minute programs featured Steele playing the Novachord.
 In 1940, he had a program using just his own name as the title, Ted Steele, on WFIL in Philadelphia, Pennsylvania.
-He was on WOR in New York City in 1943, playing the Navachord and leading his orchestra in tunes from the 1920s.
+He was on WOR in New York City in 1943, playing the Novachord and leading his orchestra in tunes from the 1920s.

 In 1947, Steele had a daily half-hour morning farm program on KYW in Philadelphia, Pennsylvania.
 The show contained a mix of recorded music and farm news.
 He was also KYW's farm director.

 Beginning November 17, 1947, Steele had a six-day-a-week disc jockey program on WMCA.
 He returned to WMCA in 1958, signing a three-year contract that allowed him to continue doing his television program on WOR-TV.

 In a departure from his usual musically oriented programs, Steele co-starred on Hollywood Dreams, a dramatic serial, on WABC in New York City.

 Beginning in 1949, he and his wife, Doris, were co-hosts of Mr. and Mrs. Music, a combination talk-disc jockey program, on WMCA.

 On December 31, 1962, Steele returned to the airwaves in New York City as host of At Your Service, a daily afternoon "women's appeal" program on WCBS.

 In 1967, he began working on WPEN in Philadelphia, Pennsylvania, with a morning program.
 In 1970, he had a morning show on WBAL in Baltimore, Maryland.